-VISEGRAD BLOG: Returning migrants but no COVID baby boom for emerging Europe
+Returning migrants but no COVID baby boom for emerging Europe | VISEGRAD BLOG

 The gender gap, defined as the difference between the employment rates of men and women of working age (20-64), was 11.8 pp across the EU-27 in 2018, and it varied significantly across member states.
 The lowest gaps were reported in four Baltic and Scandinavian states: Lithuania (2.3 pp), Finland (3.7 pp), Latvia and Sweden (both 4.2pp).

-On the other hand, three countries from Central and Southeast Europe – Czechia (15.2 pp), Hungary (15.3 pp) and Romania (18.3 pp) – had some of the largest gender gaps in the EU, but not as big as southern European states Italy (19.8 pp), Greece (21.0 pp) and Malta (21.9 pp).
+On the other hand, three countries from Central and Southeast Europe – Czechia (15.2 pp), Hungary (15.3 pp) and Romania (18.3 pp) – had some of the largest gender gaps in the EU, but not as big as southern European states Italy (19.8 pp), Greece (21.0 pp), Malta (21.9 pp) or EU candidate country North Macedonia.
 This is due to the lower participation of women in the labour markets in these countries, Eurostat said.

 Meanwhile, the gender pay gap – the difference between the average gross hourly earnings of men and women expressed as a percentage of average gross hourly earnings of men – is highest in Estonia at 22.7% but lowest in Romania at 3.0%.
 There were more Central and Southeast European states among the EU members with both the highest and with the lowest gender pay gaps.